bigtoga/Project3/README.md

 [github repo](https://towardsdatascience.com/python-for-finance-dash-by-plotly-ccf84045b8be)

 **PyFolio** - both as an EDA tool but also to generate charts dynamically [github repo](https://github.com/quantopian/pyfolio/tree/master/pyfolio)

+## Interactive Data Visualization
+**d3**

+**Plotly-Dash**

+## Database
+Tricky as we have to get hosting somewhere.
+Could have Flask create Pandas Dataframe, save that to SQLite locally, then retrieve data from that

+## Hosting
+Python app on Heroku?
+Maybe Azure free?

 ### Misc other resources
 **Yahoo Finance API** is an Open source Python module [yahoofinancials](https://github.com/JECSand/yahoofinancials)